holgerspeckter/python_projects/README.md

 ## My Python Projects

-This page contains a few samples of projects I've created either for fun or as part of courses.
+This page contains a few samples of projects I've created either for interest and/or as part of courses.

 ### Programming Language Usage Analysis (Data: 2008 - 2021)